Skip to Content

 Tools Used to Make This Recipe

-Prepare this easy blueberry peach sorbet recipe in a food processor with FROZEN fruit for the perfect thick and creamy consistency.
+Prepare this easy blueberry peach sorbet recipe in a food processor with FROZEN fruit for the perfect consistency.
 Transfer the mixture to a freezer-safe container and wait at least 4 hours for the dessert to set.
 You can also make the sorbet in an ice cream machine or Ninja Creami for a dessert that’s ready right away.

 How to Make Blueberry Peach Sorbet